SpektraSystems/Red-Hat-Modernize-Apps/03-mono-to-micro-part-1.md

 Thorntail brings in a number of concepts and APIs from the Java EE community, so your existing Java EE skills can be re-used to bring your applications into the modern world of containers, microservices and cloud deployments.

-Thorntail is one of many components of Red Hat OpenShift Application Runtimes.
+Thorntail is one of many components of Red Hat Runtimes.
 In the next scenario you'll use Spring Boot, another popular framework, to implement additional microservices.
 Let's go!